 The main event of the AUHF is, its annual conference and AGM, held in October.
 Each year, the conference is in a different country where one of the members plays the host.
 The conference, which focuses on a range of housing and housing finance issues on the continent, attracts a wide range of housing finance and development practitioners from the public and private sectors across Africa.

-This year’s conference will take place in Kampala, Uganda under the theme: Engaging the Housing Value Chain for Growth.
+Last year’s conference took place in Kampala, Uganda under the theme: Engaging the Housing Value Chain for Growth.

 The AUHF has a newsletter which it publishes on a monthly basis.
 This newsletter provides a summary of housing finance news on the continent, as well as information about players in the sector.
 It also provides information on events on the housing sector in Africa and further afield.
 This newsletter is open to the public, if you are interested in receiving the publication monthly, please subscribe here.